abuomar80/kamautomation/README.md

 ## 🎯 Overview

-This automation tool simplifies the management of FOLIO tenants by providing a unified interface for:
+This automation tool simplifies the management of MEDAD tenants by providing a unified interface for:

-- **Tenant Configuration**: Automated setup of new FOLIO tenants with standardized configurations
+- **Tenant Configuration**: Automated setup of new MEDAD tenants with standardized configurations
 - **Tenant Cloning**: Copy settings and configurations from one tenant to another
 - **Data Migration**: Bulk import of users, materials, locations, and other entities
 - **Configuration Management**: Manage material types, locations, service points, calendars, and more